dora-rs/dora-drives/docs/src/yolov5.md

 # Making the video stream intelligent

-To add a node, you will just have to specify it in the dataflow.
+To add an operator, you will just have to specify it in the dataflow.
 Let's add a `yolov5` object detection operator that has already been written for us in `./operators/yolov5_op.py`.

 ```python
 {{#include ../../operators/yolov5_op.py }}